 The course will explore how water shapes-and is shaped by-humans in Latin America.
 Drawing from case studies from the pre-Columbian era to the present, the course will consider struggles over aquatic resources, dam building, and hydraulic development, as well as the social life of water in the region.
 Some background in Latin American history or politics is helpful but not required.

-Instructor(s): Diana Schwartz-Francisco Terms Offered: Winter
+Instructor(s): Diana Schwartz-Francisco Terms Offered: Course not offered in 24-25

 Equivalent Course(s): HIST 26306, CEGU 26381